Local Music Review: The Rose Phantom – Sympathy EP

 “Painted Desert Skies” aims to carve out the titular images through its droning guitar phrases.
 The instrumental composition is immaculately produced, and the combination of the low guitar harmonies and the atmospheric electronic backdrop is not unlike driving across the Nevada desert in the final hours of daylight.
 Newsom’s studio skills have always stood out, and the work on Sympathy is no different.
 Though brief, the panning drum intro on “Peace of Mind” is a moment of recorded music perfection.
 Mood—which is arguably as important of a medium for Newsom as sound—is the product of careful spatial construction, a concept that Newsom displays his understanding of perpetually throughout his music.

 Taken together, both the Solace and Sympathy EPs offer differing emotional and musical portraits of Newsom’s work.
 They’re a little too at odds to slide together into a fully cohesive project, but the result does recall the stark first-side/second-side divide that defines many albums from the heyday of Newsom’s obvious post-punk and new wave inspirations.
-Listen to and purchase the albums on The Rose Phantom’s Bandcamp page. –Connor Lockie
+Listen to and purchase the albums on The Rose Phantom’s Bandcamp page. –Audrey Lockie